Our operation idea

 In collaboration with the Local Register Offices’ Consumer Advisory Service and Consumer Disputes Board, we are developing a national one-stop-shop service model.
 The consumer can call a national consumer advisory service phone number or fill in a contact form found on the FCCA's website, and the authorities will take care of steering the matter to the right place.

 We offer consumers information and advice through various channels.
 Consumers can find all the services in one place on The online consumer services website.
-The website gives instructions on such issues as how to contact the Consumer Advisory Service electronically or in writing and provides a 24/7 service on how to submit a written complaint.
+The website gives instructions on such issues as how to contact the Consumer Advisory Service electronically or in writing.
+The Complaint Assistant helps draw up a complaint and send it to a trader.
 The Consumer Advisory Service's Facebook page, on the other hand, gives consumers general guidance and operating instructions for different topical problem situations.

 Operating in the market requires new skills also from consumers.
 We introduce the viewpoints of consumer education to teachers and organisations via Consumer Classroom online service and the Kuka kasvattaa ketä blog and Facebook page (in Finnish; Who is educating who?).